How To Get Your Real Estate License

 Prior to submitting an application for a license you need to submit a set of fingerprints to the Colorado Bureau of Investigation for the purpose of conducting a state and national criminal history record check.
 These checks can take a few weeks or more to process so it is best submit your fingerprints as early as possible.
 You can submit your fingerprints at any time - you do not need to take classes or test first.

 For information about the background check and how to get and submit your fingerprints CLICK HERE.

 Once you have completed your required education, you will receive a certificate from us that will qualify you to take the state exam.
-You can contact PSI to schedule your exam at www.psiexams.com.
+You can contact PSI to schedule your exam at www.psiexams.com (for help on the PSI website go to our FAQ page).
 The exam fee is $45.
 You must pass the examination before applying for a license.

 CLICK HERE to see additional information about the test with a complete description of examination content.

 - It is important to understand that the process of finding an employing broker is the exact opposite of looking for a job: You interview the broker, not the other way around.
 There are many factors that come into play when choosing a brokerage to call home.
 CLICK HERE to read additional information on "Finding a Job as A Real Estate Agent"

 - We have partnered with a free website, Realty Connection, that will help you compare the various services and options that many of the brokerages offer.
 CLICK THE LINK BELOW to explore available Brokers looking for Agents.